 Should Customer Success teach all the features of the products?

 This is a common doubt among CSMs.
-Many CSMs train the customer all the features of the product which makes the customer so overwhelmed that they churn.
+Many CSMs train the customer on all the features of the product which makes the customer so overwhelmed that they churn.

 Srihari suggested that the CSM should first understand which all features will help the customer achieve his/her first goal and then teach only those features.